evsasse/setup-docker-rails/README.md

 - You can also already remove the clone of this repository.
   - `rm -Rf ../setup-docker-rails`

+- To be able to interact with `binding.pry`, attach a interactive session to the running Rails server.
+  - `bin/pry` does just that.

 ## Details:
 For debugging, and studying.